Quran-Journey/backend/README.md

 Note: the following scripts are to be executed from the top level folder.

-Execute just the backend using `sh run_backend.sh`
+Execute just the backend using `sh script/run_backend.sh`

 Use an nginx docker image to run a small webserver locally:
 `cd html; sh run.sh`